Print Version [PDF]

 Examines education theory, research, and practice in historical and ideological context, with an emphasis on social movements for justice.
 Includes compilation of resources for further research and index.

-These four volumes bring together work that represents the way that thought about inclusive education has evolved, concerning itself with a range of matters including equity, diversity, learning, community, identity, and belonging.
+These four volumes bring together work about how inclusive education has evolved, including equity, diversity, learning, community, identity, and belonging.
 Each of the four volumes presents writings around a particular dimension of theory, research, and practice that the authors regard as central to the development of inclusion and diversity in education.
 Volume 1 focuses on inclusive education as social justice, volume 2 on developing inclusive schools and school systems, volume 3 on inclusive pedagogy in curricula and classrooms, and volume 4 on learning from diverse voices in inclusive education.

-2006 The Law of Higher Education: A Comprehensive Guide to Legal Implication of Administrative Decision Making.
-4rd ed.
-2006.
+The Law of Higher Education: A Comprehensive Guide to Legal Implication of Administrative Decision Making.
+5th ed.
+2 vols.
+2013.

 370.78 R32 (SSHEL RCC)